 Unless we otherwise specifically agree in writing, you agree that any liability we owe to you with respect to the performance of our legal services under our Agreement, whether owed to you in contract or tort, shall be limited to Cdn $5,000,000, or the upper limit of our available errors and omissions insurance, whichever amount is less.

 Other Important Matters

 Our Agreement constitutes the entire agreement between us and supersedes all prior agreements, understandings, negotiations and discussions, whether written or oral.
-No amendment or waiver of any provision of our Agreement shall be binding on either of us unless consented to in writing by both of us.
+Our Agreement may change from time to time as posted on our website.
+Your continuing to engage our services constitutes acceptance of such changes as posted.
 Our Agreement shall also be governed by and construed exclusively in accordance with the laws of the Province of Ontario and the federal laws of Canada applicable therein.
 In the event you feel the need to bring suit against us, you agree to bring such suit in the Ontario Courts.